YuvalShaul/k8s/infrastructure/cluster/2-network.md

 ## Configure NAT Networking

+Note:
+I am leaving these instructions **as is**, and they still work, but newer version of VirtualBox have a GUI to help you create NAT Networks (file->tools->network manager)

 - "**Nat Service**" is explained [here](https://www.virtualbox.org/manual/ch06.html#network_nat_service)
 - If you have completed the [first lab](https://github.com/YuvalShaul/kubernetes/tree/main/labs/k8s-VirtualBox/1-infastructure-lab), you should be able to use the VirtualBox command-line interface.
 - Add a new NAT network (I name it **k8s-nat**):